 Ben Sherman, Chairman of the WINTA Leadership Council

 The World Indigenous Tourism Alliance (WINTA) was incorporated on March 27, 2012, in the Larrakia Nation in the Northern Territories of Australia.
-The organization was created from the global, collective aspirations of Indigenous interests in tourism and is an Indigenous initiative that is based on key human Indigenous rights including the rights to self-determination, self-governance, and the right to maintain and develop their own distinct institutions and to maintain and develop cross-border contacts critical to maintaining their communities and cultures.
+The organization was created from the global, collective aspirations of Indigenous interests in tourism and is an Indigenous initiative that is based on key human Indigenous rights including the right to self-determination, the right to self-governance, and the right to maintain and develop their own distinct institutions and to maintain and develop cross-border contacts critical to maintaining their communities and cultures.

 Today, WINTA is established to facilitate future international partnerships on behalf of six Indigenous tourism associations.
-As as a non-profit, the organization is guided by a Leadership Council and operated by a dedicated team of volunteers.
+As a nonprofit, the organization is guided by a Leadership Council and operated by a dedicated team of volunteers.